wsDev0/Bullet-Code-/README.md

         bullety.push(y);
         // set bulletShot to false if you want to be able to auto shoot bulletShot = true;
-        bulletInterval = 5; // the time of which you have to wait to shoot (another) a bullet after you shot one }
+        bulletInterval = 5; // the time of which you have to wait to shoot (another/a) bullet after you shot one }